sriramsuryaa/Mind-Track-App/README.md

 ## Credits

 This application was originally created by [Vennilavanguvi](https://github.com/Vennilavanguvi/Trend).
-The DevOps implementation, including Docker containerization, AWS ECR hosting, and Kubernetes deployment, was contributed by the DevOps team.
+The DevOps implementation, including Docker containerization, AWS ECR hosting, and Kubernetes deployment, was contributed by me.

 ## Contributing